intel/neural-compressor/docs/source/add_new_adaptor.md

     }
 }
 ```
-As the Strategy object will decide which operator to quantize or not, some quantizable operators may not be in the tune_cfg.
-Only dispatched operators will be set to the 'op_wise_config' in self.quantize_config. 'op_wise_config' is a dict with format like
+As the Strategy object will decide which operator to quantize or not, some quantizable operators may not be in the `tune_cfg`.
+Only dispatched operators will be set to the `op_wise_config` in `self.quantize_config`. `op_wise_config` is a dict with format like

 ```
 op_wise_config = {